Skip to content

 Note

-Our caster module uses a custom-machined intermediate shaft, which is 3/8" longer than the original swerve module intermediate shaft.
+Our caster module uses a custom-machined intermediate shaft that is 3/8" longer than the original swerve module shaft.
 Here is a photo comparing the two shafts:

 Tip

 Make sure the bearing is inserted perpendicular to the housing.
-If it does not go in all the way like in the photo below, remove it and try again.
+If it does not go in all the way (see photo below), remove it and try again.
 Do not force it in.

 Tip

-Check that the E-clip is fully seated in the groove, as shown in the right image.
+Check that the E-clip is fully seated in its groove, as shown in the right image.

 Step 6: Center column assembly